Hidden or unexpected travel fees can break your vacation budget

 Rental car companies are notorious for added fees.
 Expect to pay $20-$30 a day, if someone 21-24 years old will be driving the car.
 You might also get hit with a surcharge for multiple drivers or if you plan to drop-off the car in another city.
 And don’t lose the key: That could cost you as much as $300.

 Tolls are something else you might not consider.
 If the car has a “to go” pass on the windshield, that toll will be paid by the rental car company and added to your bill.
-You’ll also get hit with a daily “convenience fee” — typically $3.95-$4.59 — for using that transponder.
+You’ll also get hit with a daily “convenience fee” — typically $3.95 to $4.59 — for using that transponder.

 - With the e-Toll program at Budget and Avis, once you use the transponder, you’ll be charged $3.95 a day for every day of the rental (up to a maximum of $19.75 per rental month), even on days when e-Toll is not used.